Luis Arraez Player Props: Marlins vs. Giants

 Giants Pitching Rankings

-- The Giants' 4.73 team ERA ranks 19th among all MLB pitching staffs.
+- The Giants have the 21st-ranked team ERA among all league pitching staffs (4.72).

-- The Giants rank 20th in baseball in home runs given up (22 total, 1.5 per game).
+- Giants pitchers combine to allow 23 total home runs at a rate of 1.4 per game (to rank 21st in baseball).

-- Wood (0-0) gets the start for the Giants, his third of the season.
+- Cobb gets the start for the Giants, his fourth of the season.
+He is 0-1 with a 3.14 ERA and 14 strikeouts in 14 1/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.